 This kind of reality holds just as true for people groups and provinces as it does for countries.
 Inside any large population there will be more-reached and less-reached subsets.
 Look at Turkey: the west is more engaged than the east.
 Look inside Istanbul, and you’ll find the same thing.

-Before anyone asks: no, my list is not publicly available; it's internal to Beyond and some of our partners.
+Before anyone asks: no, my list is not publicly available; it’s internal to Beyond and some of our partners.
 But really, the point of this post is: this kind of analysis is not rocket science.
 You could do it yourself for any place where you work.
-Just grab a list of the provinces or districts for the country you're working in, and for each place, ask yourself which level each of the component segments is obviously at.
+Just grab a list of the provinces or districts for the country you’re working in, and for each place, ask yourself which level each of the component segments is obviously at.
 For most places, with a little bit of Googling, you’ll find Census data or other survey data that will help you figure it out.

 I leave the exercise to you because I think it’s a needed one: it teaches us to look inside the segments, find the nuance and look for the gaps, the people who have less access.
 That’s a skill that all of us in mission strategy need to develop.